awslabs/mountpoint-s3/README.md

 Mountpoint for Amazon S3 does not implement all the features of a POSIX file system, and there are some differences that may affect compatibility with your application.
 See [Mountpoint file system behavior](doc/SEMANTICS.md) for a detailed description of Mountpoint for Amazon S3's behavior and POSIX support and how they could affect your application.

+> [!NOTE]
+> For troubleshooting file operations which may not be supported by Mountpoint, see the [troubleshooting documentation](doc/TROUBLESHOOTING.md).

 ## Current status

 Mountpoint for Amazon S3 is generally available!
 We're tracking future feature development on the [Mountpoint for Amazon S3 public roadmap](https://github.com/orgs/awslabs/projects/84).
 We're always interested in feedback on features, performance, and compatibility.
 Please send feedback by [opening a new GitHub issue](https://github.com/awslabs/mountpoint-s3/issues/new/choose) or adding your input to an existing roadmap issue.